 The GSA is responsible for producing the Paso Basin Groundwater Sustainability Plan (GSP), which is currently in the planning stage.
 On June 30th, 2017 the first milestone was completed by forming the GSA.
 The next deadline is January 31st, 2020 to formally submit the GSP.

-A period of public comment on 4 chapters and 3 appendices (listed below) of the GSP has just closed on July 1st, 2019 and the committee will review and move forward at their next regular meeting on July 24th, 2019 at 4pm.
+A period of public comment on 4 chapters and 3 appendices (listed below) of the GSP closed on July 1st, 2019 and the committee will review and move forward at their next regular meeting.

 • Chapter 9: Project & Management Actions • Chapter 10: Plan Implementation